25thOliver/Airflow-Youtube-Analytics/README.md

 ## Step 4: Standalone Docker Setup

-This project is now **fully independent** and self-contained.
+This project is **fully independent** and self-contained.
 All services (Airflow, MinIO, PostgreSQL, and Grafana) are orchestrated via Docker Compose.

 ### Prerequisites